pyodide/pyodide/docs/development/meta-yaml.md

 - `$PKG_VESRION`: The version of the package
 - `$PKG_BUILD_DIR`: The directory where the tarball was extracted.
 - `$DISTDIR`: The directory where the built wheel or library should be placed.
-  If you are building a shared library, you should copy the built libraries into this directory.
+  If you are building a library, you should set this directory as the INSTALL_PREFIX.

 (These keys are not in the Conda spec).